 Let’s start with the amazing game at the Camp Nou, in which Barcelona put four goals past AC Milan.

 The first was scored by Messi.
 This is how the build up was described: “Xavi’s pass was hit into Messi, hard and low.
 He took one touch to control and then, with no back-lift, almost just with a flick of the ankle, he sent the ball flying into the corner.”
+(Guardian 12 March 2013).
 The writer uses the verb ‘hit’ to describe the pass.
-This verb is often follwed by an adjective phrase, such as low and hard or over the top.
+This verb is often followed by an adjective phrase, such as low and hard or over the top.
 Here, it is followed by ‘into Messi’ – hit into Messi – meaning the pass was strong, direct and aimed at the teammate.

 The second goal soon followed: “Iniesta robbed Massimo Ambrosini to supply Messi, who cut back and struck the ball hard and low through the legs of Philippe Mexès.”
 There are two interesting verbs here: the first is ‘robbed’, meaning to take the ball off an opponent, to dispossess the opponent – there is a feeling with ‘robbed’ that getting the ball was a surprise, that it was cheekily done.
 The second interesting phrase is ‘to supply’, meaning to give, so Iniesta robbed Ambrosini and supplied Messi – he took the ball off Ambrosini and passed it to Messi.